sudocrystal/scc-compsci/141/day-by-day/day20.md

 # Day 20/20

-+ Ask about Online Lecture
++ General talk about Final
+  - Confirm day/time
-  - clarifications needed?
+  - Makeup options
 + Review Inheritance
+  - Ask about Online Lecture - clarifications needed?
   - Instantiating Objects
     - as superclass = new superclass
     - as subclass = new subclass
     - as superclass = new subclass
-  - Inheritance problems from the CS1/Exams/Final
+  - Inheritance problems from Problem Set 9a
-+ General talk about Final
-  - Confirm day/time
+      - InheritanceMystery4
-  - Makeup options
+      - InheritanceMystery2
 + Pair 5: Wack-a-mole
   - partner assignment, to be completed in class